gludington/initiative-tracker/README.md

-# Owlbear Rodeo Initiative Tracker
+# Owlbear Rodeo Initiative Tracker Beyond20 example

+A fork of the stock Owlbear initiative tracker showing how to wire it up with Beyond20.

 A basic initiative tracker with a shared view for you and your players